numpy/numpy.org/NA-overview.rst

 Other:
   NaN and NA are conceptually distinct.
 0.0/0.0 is not a mysterious, unknown value -- it's defined to be NaN by IEEE floating point, Not a Number.
 NAs are numbers (or strings, or whatever), just unknown ones.
+Another small but important difference is that in Python, ``if
+  NaN: ...`` treats NaN as True (NaN is "truthy"); but ``if NA: ...`` would be an error.

   In R, all reduction operations implement an alternative semantics, activated by passing a special argument (``na.rm=TRUE`` in R).